S.G. Elliott: A California Railroad Swindler Turned Civil War Cartographer

 The Elliott Maps

 While in Washington lobbying on behalf of the proposed Oregon and California Railroad, Elliott produced at least two detailed surveys of the Gettysburg and Antietam battlefields.
 How exactly he became connected with officials at either site is not known, but it does appear that he was given access to original, detailed surveys of temporary burials on both fields.
-By January 1864, a majority of Union dead had been removed to the new Soldiers’ National Cemetery.
+By January 1864, a majority of Gettysburg’s Union dead had been removed to the new Soldiers’ National Cemetery.
 But Elliott’s map shows these very same bodies on the field where they fell.
-Furthermore, Elliott’s map shows dead horses on both battlefields that would have been either burned or buried long before his arrival in Washington.
-This evidence suggests that Elliott’s maps were not original, perhaps carbon copies of earlier work created by community members like David Wills at Gettysburg and a team of local surveyors at Antietam.
-In the case of Wills, Pennsylvania newspapers actually reported that he had commissioned a detailed survey of temporary burial locations within two weeks of the battle - quite an impressive feat.
+Furthermore, Elliott’s maps show dead horses on both battlefields that would have been either burned or buried long before his arrival in Washington.
+This evidence suggests that Elliott’s maps were not original, perhaps copies of earlier work created by community members like David Wills at Gettysburg and a team of local surveyors at Antietam.
+In the case of Wills, Pennsylvania newspapers actually reported that he had commissioned a detailed survey of temporary burial locations within two weeks of the battle — quite an impressive feat.